SCOPE CONTESTS

 Root Power Contest

-Read “Lost in the Corn Maze.”
-Then follow these steps: 1.
-Write down the meaning of each word in blue.
+1. Write down the meaning of each word in orange.
 Use context clues or, if needed, a dictionary.
-2. Think of another word that contains grat.
+2. Find another word that contains the root cred.
 3. Write a sentence using that word and draw a picture that shows the word’s meaning.
-4. Send your finished product to Root Power Contest.

 Prize